neuropoly/intranet.neuro.polymtl.ca/_sources/writing-articles.md

 If using the GPU on Bireli, add:

-> NVIDIA Corporation for the donation of a Titan X GPU
+> NVIDIA Corporation for the donation of GPUs.

 For those with the **Polytechnique MEDITIS** fellowship and other fellowships, please don't forget to mention them.